cosineFox/OCC-club-recruitment-gen/README.md

 # Open Computing Club QR and recruitment generator

 Written with Gemini-CLI and Qwencode.
 Both are absolute dogshit coding agents.
-Please use Claude-code.
+Please use Claude-code or Codex

 ---